-This is the most popular poker game in the world.
+Texas Hold'em is the most popular poker game in the world.
 If you want to learn to play online poker games, this is a great place to start.

 This is especially true because most of the marquee tournaments worldwide (WSOP, WPT, EPT, etc.) use this variation.

 In home games, the dealer duties are generally shared among all the players at the table (shifting each hand in a clockwise direction).

-In poker games with a dealer, a round disc, or a dealer button, moves clockwise each hand, marking which player would be dealer if the game was self-dealt.
+In poker games with a dealer, a round disc, or a dealer button, moves clockwise each hand, marking which player would be the dealer if the game was self-dealt.

-The two players to the left of the dealer are generally required to post a small and big blind to start the betting and move into the rest of the action on the preflop, the flop, the turn and the river.
+The two players to the left of the dealer are generally required to post a small and big blind to start the betting and move into the rest of the action on:

 Five community cards are displayed in the middle of the table on the flop, the turn and the river and players must make the best five-card combination from their seven cards.